kiba/Writings/gaia/dramatis_personae.md

-**James Archer** - An overly paranoid anti-government computer nerd, though not a conspiracy theorist type.
-Black hair, brown eye.
+**James Archer** - An overly paranoid anti-government computer programmer, though not a conspiracy theorist type.
+Black hair, brown eye, and possessing a tall lanky body.
+He made his accidental fortune through the buying and selling of a new form of internet money.
+He used his newfound wealth to fund and develop a trans-dimensional travel machine.

-**Alice Archer**  - Mother of James Archer.
-Apple colored hair.
+**Alice Archer**  - James Archer's mother is named Alice Archer, who had passed away.
+She is still apparently alive on Gaia.
+She has apple colored hair and is shorter than James.
+In both realities, she emphasized education for her son, hoping for a better future.